 - Combined Profit and Loss with Statement of Comprehensive Income

-Separating the trading accounts from the Profit and Loss
+4. Separating trading accounts or divisions from the Profit and Loss

-To separate the trading account from the profit and loss check the Separate Trading Account box.
-This will ensure each trading account is printed on a separate page.
-Each trading account balance will cross reference to the Profit and Loss.
-Each trading account will still inherit the column layout applied under the column section outlined above.
+To separate trading accounts or divisions from the Profit and Loss use the Display Trading Account Pages dropdown menu, which will give you the option of separating by trading accounts or divisions, or leaving as none.
+This will ensure each trading account or division is printed on a separate page.
+The trading account or division balances will cross reference to the Profit and Loss in the area chosen when the trading account/division was created (i.e. Income, Other Income or None).
+For more information see the knowledge articles: Accounts - Trading Accounts and Accounts - Divisions.
+Each trading account or division will inherit the column layout applied under the column section outlined above.

 - Normal - this will display the report as per the layout selection (see 'Layout' section below)